bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_default_language()

-   Return the standard language code of the default language code.
+   Return the standard language code of the :term:`default language` code.

-   :return: The standard language code of the default language code.
+   :return: The standard language code of the :term:`default language` code.
    :rtype: str
-   :raise ValueError: If the default language code is not specified in
+   :raise ValueError: If the :term:`default language` code is not specified in
        the :data:`~django.conf.settings.LANGUAGES` setting.

    Considering this setting: